Teo44/OpenRoutePlanner/documentation/manual.md

 4. Choose the timeout limit

-5. The results will be printed after all the path have been found
+5. The results will be printed after all the paths have been searched